Other products

 Use the syringe only once.

-It is important to observe strict aseptic technique for the administration of the product, because the product does not have antimicrobial activity.
+It is important to observe strict aseptic technique for the administration of the veterinary medicinal product, because the veterinary medicinal product does not have antimicrobial activity.

-Do not administer any other intramammary product following administration of the product.
+Do not administer any other intramammary product following administration of the veterinary medicinal product.

-In cows that may have sub-clinical mastitis, the product may be used following administration of a suitable dry cow antibiotic treatment to the infected quarter.
+In cows that may have sub-clinical mastitis, the veterinary medicinal product may be used following administration of a suitable dry cow antibiotic treatment to the infected quarter.

-This product may cause skin and eye irritation.
+This veterinary medicinal product may cause skin and eye irritation.
 Avoid contact with skin or eyes.

 Should skin or eye contact occur, wash the affected area thoroughly with water.
 Bismuth salts have been associated with hypersensitivity reactions.
-If you know that you are allergic to bismuth salts, avoid using this product.
-If you develop symptoms following exposure, you should seek medical advice and show the package leaflet or the label to the physician.
+People with known hypersensitivity to bismuth salts should avoid contact with the veterinary medicinal product.
+If you develop symptoms following exposure, seek medical advice and show the package leaflet or the label to the physician.
 Wash hands after use.

 Disinfectant wipes: